surajupadhaya/CloudFormationNetwork/README.md

         PredefinedMetricSpecification:
           PredefinedMetricType: ASGAverageCPUUtilization
         TargetValue:  50
+4. NONAlphanumeric Reource Name are not Supported.

-4. Always check aws cloudformation Documentations for resource and attributes
+5. Always check aws cloudformation Documentations for resource and attributes